genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ## Introduction

-This micro front-end includes a set of identity management functions, such as authentication (including via SSO) and password reset.
+This micro front-end includes a set of identity-management functions, such as authentication (including via SSO) and password reset.
 Many of the features can be turned on and off as desired, and parts of the login screen (such as the logo) can be customised.

 Login uses the [Credential Management API](https://developer.mozilla.org/en-US/docs/Web/API/Credential_Management_API), falling back to cookies when unavailable.